marcusjwhelan/nedb-shell/README.md

 ... // document is an object
 ... }
 ```
-Projections are also available on all quering functions except remove and Index.
+These find functions are also all available to be uses as they are shown on NeDB if you use the lowercase syntax of find,findOne.

 ### Basic querying
 [NeDB Basic Quering](https://github.com/louischatriot/nedb/blob/master/README.md#basic-querying).